s-gbz/grilborzer.github.io/_posts/2020-07-27-trying-out-morning-pages.md

 **I feel** .. good and decided to have a day off.

 **I think** .. it's fascinating how fun this habit turned out to be.
-It's been only 3 days and I'm ready to advertise for it on the internet!
+It's been only three days and I'm ready to advertise for it on the internet!

-Of course, it could just be "beginners enthusiasm" (the equivalant of going to the gym 5 times a week for the first week), but I feel like it's deeper.
+Of course, it could just be "beginners enthusiasm" (the equivalant of going to the gym five times a week for the first week), but I feel like it's deeper.
 My intuition suggests that Morning Pages are healthy and beneficial.

 It's the same as the gym: